 How will it benefit my body?

-- release tension in the neck and shoulders
+- Release tension in your neck and shoulders.

 Sources: British Nordic Walking and INWA websites